dcolinmorgan/pyNB/docs/SCENIC+ chapter.md

     --cistarget_db_fname {input.ctx_db_fname}
 ```

 These steps generate tables detailing motif enrichment metrics (NES, AUC) and differential enrichment statistics (Log2FC, p-values), linking TFs to regulatory elements.
+This forms the basis for the "cistromes" used in later steps.

 **3. eRegulon Data Preparation (`prepare_menr`)**

 This step aggregates motif enrichment results and regulatory link predictions to define candidate eRegulons.
-It matches ranked motifs to TFs and generates "cistromes"—collections of target regions (direct/proximal or extended/distal).
+It acts as a bridge between the motif discovery phase and the network inference phase.
+Specifically, it:
+*   **Matches Motifs to TFs**: Uses the motif annotation database to link enriched motifs to specific transcription factors.
+*   **Generates Cistromes**: Creates collections of target regions for each TF.
+These are classified as "direct" (high-confidence, proximal) or "extended" (lower-confidence, distal) based on the strength of the motif evidence and genomic location.

 ```bash
 snakemake --forcerun prepare_menr